 As with the other PARED schools, the education we offer is highly personalised.
 Selected from the teaching staff of the school each student receives a personal mentor, who is a constant source of support with example, advice and friendship.
 The mentor meets regularly with the student during term and with the child’s parents at least once each term, reviewing progress, helping with goal setting, and coordinating the services of the College on the parents’ behalf.

 We implement the highly successful model that is operating in the Sydney PARED schools, which commenced in 1982.
 Boys and girls schools operate in close proximity.
 Foundation to Year 2 classes are coeducational and thereafter boys and girls are placed in single sex classes.

-As the College grows, we are in the process of building and developing our beautiful seven hectare campus for Harkaway Hills College in semi rural Narre Warren North, seven minutes from the Monash.
+As the College grows, we are in the process of building and developing our beautiful seven hectare campus for Harkaway Hills College in semi rural Narre Warren North.
 We receive capital grants from the Commonwealth government to assist with permanent buildings.

 Religious education aims to give the students a deep knowledge of the Catholic faith as the basis for love of God and service to others.
 Students are encouraged to practise their faith with freedom and conviction.
 In the youngest classes we are utilising the SALT approach.
-The chaplain of the College who is a priest of Opus Dei, Fr Tom Gibson, will celebrate Holy Mass at the College each week in 2019.
+The chaplain of the College who is a priest of Opus Dei, Fr Tom Gibson, will celebrate Holy Mass at the College daily in 2022.
 The Sacrament of Reconciliation is also available before and after Mass.
 Parents are most welcome.